 An Online Bachelor's Degree For ASL & English Interpreting

-The American Sign Language English Interpretation (ASLEI) program is an accredited bachelor's degree, with two emphasis options, that prepares you to provide competent interpreting services between individuals who are deaf and use ASL as their primary means of communication and individuals who are not deaf and do not know sign language.
+The American Sign Language English Interpretation (ASLEI) program is an accredited bachelor's degree that prepares you to provide competent interpreting services between individuals who are deaf and use ASL as their primary means of communication and individuals who are not deaf and do not know sign language.

 Designed to Prepare Confident Interpreters